jrsinclair/mazes-presentation/presentation.md

 ## A grid of unconnected rooms

-Note: For now, were going to assume we're only building square mazes.
+Note: So let's start building those out.
+We'll start with the grid.
+And, for now, were going to assume we're only building square mazes.
 And to help us build our set of unconnected rooms, we're going to do a little bit of math.

 ---

 $$ n ^ 2 $$

 Note: So the total number of rooms will be $$n^2$$.
-So we can create an array with $$n^2$$ entries, and map over it to create a Map.
+So we can create an array with $$n^2$$ entries, and map over it to create a Map structure that will represent our maze.

 ---

-## Point → List<Point>
+## Point → List&lt;Point&gt;

-Note: This (immutable) Map will have points as keys, and each value for the map will be a List of rooms it's connected to.
+Note: This (immutable) Map structure will have points as keys, and each value for the map will be a List of rooms it's connected to.

 ---